barchart/alerting-service-public/docs/content/api/components.md

 ### Property :id=schemasproperty
 **Type**: <code>Object</code>

+>A &quot;property&quot; refers to an attribute of a target.
+The value of a &quot;property&quot; can be checked using an &quot;operator&quot; object.

 | Name | Type | Required | Nullable | Description |
 | ---- | ---- | -------- | -------- | ----------- |
 | property_id | <code>Integer</code> | false | false |  |